GmPlus24/GmList.Task.Manager/README.md

 ## Installation
 - 1. Download the latest Release from the Releases section.
 - 2. Extract the ZIP file.
-- 3. Run the executable (GmList.Task.Manager.exe) for Windows.
+- 3. Run the executable (GmList.exe) for Windows.
 > ⚠️ Currently Windows only.
 Linux/macOS versions are not provided.

 ## Usage